ShreyaB001/Recipe-page/README.md

-# Frontend Mentor - Recipe Page Solution
+# Frontend Mentor - Recipe Page

 This is a solution to the Recipe page challenge on Frontend Mentor